yogeshmehta18/Nimbus_Project_55-Food-delivery-order-and-tracking-system/README.md

 Feature-

-1.Add New Orders:
+1. Add New Orders:
 Create new orders with details such as order ID, customer name, restaurant name, status, and delivery time.

-2.Update Order Status:
+2. Update Order Status:
 Change the status of any order (e.g., Placed, Preparing, Out for Delivery, Delivered).

-3.View Delivery History:
+3. View Delivery History:
 Display all stored orders and their details using loops and arrays of structures.

-4.Performance Report:
+4. Performance Report:
 Generate summaries like average delivery time and number of completed orders.

 5.Dynamic Handling with Pointers: